 - Correct any errors on your credit reports by disputing them.
 Mistakes can negatively impact your scores.

 - Keep credit card balances low compared to limits.
 High “utilization ratios” lower scores.

 - Open new credit accounts carefully.
 Too many new accounts can signal risk and hurt scores.

 Check your credit reports regularly and monitor score changes.
 Be patient and persistent in building great credit.

 The Bottom Line

-In conclusion, a down payment on a house is a significant financial commitment that requires careful planning and consideration.
+Making a down payment to buy a house is a big financial commitment requiring advance planning.

 In Illinois, typical down payments range from 5% to 20% of the purchase price, depending on your loan program.
 Options like FHA, VA, and USDA loans allow lower down payments for those who qualify.